Ring Guides

 At Queensmith, we offer expert advice to ensure your engagement ring is crafted to suit your unique needs and style.

-To keep your gold engagement ring sparkling, soak it in warm soapy water, gently clean with a soft toothbrush, and rinse thoroughly before drying with a lint-free cloth.
+To keep your gold engagement ring sparkling, soak it in warm soapy water, gently clean it with a soft toothbrush, and rinse thoroughly before drying with a lint-free cloth.
 Avoid abrasive cleaners or harsh chemicals to prevent damage.
 For professional upkeep, Queensmith offers a lifetime care service, including polishing.
-Rhodium re-plating for white gold will be subject to fees, which you can find here.
+Rhodium re-plating for white gold will be subject to fees, which you can find on the Queensmith Aftercare Services Price List.
 For more detailed guidance, read our full guide onHow to Clean Your Engagement Ring.

 There’s no standard thickness for gold engagement rings or wedding bands, as it depends on personal preference, the design, and the size of any stones.
 Most engagement rings and wedding bands range from 1.5mm to 2.5mm thick, providing durability and comfort while showcasing the design.
 At Queensmith, our rings typically fall within this range, offering the perfect balance of elegance and practicality.
 Speak to a Queensmith expert to explore thickness options tailored to your style and preferences.

-Most gold engagement rings can be resized, but the ease and cost of resizing depend on factors such as the metal type, design and any engravings or intricate details.
+Most gold engagement rings can be resized, but the ease and cost of resizing depend on factors such as design and any engravings or intricate details, rather than metal types.
 Rings with plain bands are typically simpler to resize, while those with elaborate settings or stones around the band may require more complex adjustments.
 At Queensmith, we offer a professional resizing service, ensuring your ring fits perfectly while maintaining its beauty and craftsmanship.
-Speak to our experts for advice on resizing your gold engagement ring.

 Whether white gold or yellow gold is better for your ring ultimately depends on personal preference.
 White gold offers a sleek, modern look and pairs beautifully with diamonds, while yellow gold provides a classic, warm tone with timeless appeal.
 If durability is a priority, white gold may be the better choice, as its alloyed composition and rhodium plating make it more resistant to scratches and wear over time.
 It’s all about choosing what suits your personal aesthetic and lifestyle best!